kuznia-rdzeni/transactron/docs/getting-started.md

 :::{note}
 Other than method calls, transaction and method bodies can contain arbitrary Python and Amaranth code.
-The Python code of the definition is run once, while Amaranth [assignments]{inv:#lang-assigns} are active only in cycles when the defined transaction or method runs.
+The Python code of the definition is run once, while Amaranth [assignments](inv:#lang-assigns) are active only in cycles when the defined transaction or method runs.
 This will be showcased in later part of the tutorial.
 :::